Now in main content

 TAKE ACTION NOW

-• Releasing all Epstein-related documents and flight logs
+• Support a FULL release of all Epstein-related documents and flight logs

-• Investigating Pam Bondi’s DOJ review and contradictions
+• Investigate Pam Bondi’s DOJ review and contradictions

 TALK RADIO CALL-IN GUIDE

 Only 16% of Americans support Trump’s handling of the files and 86% support a full release, but Trump and his enablers in Congress have doubled down on the cover-up attempt.
-And they’re getting a major assist from Conservative media outlets, who are refusing to cover the story despite the massive uproar.
+And they’re getting a major assist from Conservative media outlets.

 Trump/Epstein Talk radio call-in guide